5 activities that will boost your blogging and SEO campaign

 You should also categorize your blog posts so that your readers can easily find and navigate to related content.
 After all, the better your categorization, the longer they are likely to stay on your website.

 Link to other blog posts and landing pages

 Maintain an Excel spreadsheet – or a Google Docs spreadsheet – that lists all of the blog posts that you have written to date, as well as all of the posts that you intend to write in the future.

 Add a category heading to your spreadsheet and organise each blog post according to its subject matter.
 This is important because in future you will need to link to other blog posts and pages.

 If you improve your internal linking, visitors are likely to view more pages and spend more time on your website.

 The internal links that you create within a blog post will enable your readers to easily find content and navigate to related pages with a simple click.
 Enabling you to direct traffic to articles and product pages deep within the site’s architecture.

 Internal linking also spreads ‘link juice’ which is essentially the passing of equity from one page to another.

 For example, if you link from pages or posts of high quality to one of lower quality, ‘link juice’ spreads the equity.
 Improving the website as a whole.

 Internal links also enable Google to crawl and understand your blog.
 As a result, your posts are more likely to rank well for appropriate searches.

 This may sound self-explanatory but starting to blog on a regular basis is a genuine hurdle to overcome.
-It takes a lot of effort to write blogs which are focused on the needs of your audience, because you need to do your research, devise a plan and then find time to actually write the thing.
+It takes a lot of effort to write blogs that are focused on the needs of your audience, because you need to do your research, devise a plan and then find time to actually write the thing.